amandaguglieri/hackinglife/docs/thick-applications/tca-reversing-and-patching.md

 ```

-(The config file was  DVTA.exe.Config, localted in the same directory as the app).
+(The config file was  DVTA.exe.Config, located in the same directory as the app).

 We will use dotpeek + Visual Studio to understand the logic under that connection.